davidecostantini/bombo/README.md

-DocBrown - A tool to manage the cloud deployment integrated with Puppet
+Bombo - A tool to manage the cloud deployment integrated with Puppet

 ## INFO
 ==============